eProsima-Private/AML-Tools/docs/rst/amldashboard/user_manual/interfaces.rst

 Data Collection
 ===============

-The first screen comprises five distinct areas that enable users to swiftly create their own data sets for training an |aml| model.
+The first tab comprises five distinct areas that enable users to swiftly create their own data sets for training an |aml| model.

 1. **Exploring Data Input**: The *AML Dashboard* collection interface is designed to help non-computer scientists easily create and understand data collection.
    It features two video representations: